1. Practice the contour drawing process (probably for a couple days)

 —Leave your modeling hand in the same position the entire time

-2. Select 3 sign language hand gestures (we used our initials)
+2. Select 3 sign language hand gestures (can be your initials)

 3. Draw several versions of each gesture onto your white paper.